StandingPadAnimations/StandingPadAnimations.github.io/content/posts/2023/08/sandboxing-time/index.md

   - Programming
 ---

+Edit 9/9/2023: I was made aware of how the script could be improved [on GitHub](https://github.com/StandingPadAnimations/StandingPadAnimations.github.io/discussions/4), so I've edit this post to add those suggestions.

 It all started with me changing browsers.

 Recently I switched from Librewolf to Vivaldi.
 While I like Vivaldi, I didn't like how there was no Flatpak version (since Flatpaks are sandboxed).
 However, I figured this would make a good opportunity to learn sandboxing.
 Little did I know that this was going to be a headache.